mohdishaq786/cpoint5_Assignment/README.md

 The backend will start, by default, on port 5000, and the frontend will be available on port 3000.

+- go to this url to use interface (http://localhost:3000)

 ## Features

 - Add Grocery Item: Allows users to add new grocery items to the inventory.